 The X part specifies not only the condition under which to perform the action, but the target of the action, which is why Gambit Shops list gambits (conditions) you can purchase as "targets."

 Ally: HP < 70% means "Target any party member who has less than 70% of his/her HP."

 I believe "Ally" includes self, because I've seen injured healers casting Cure on themselves.

 The Y part of the Gambit is almost any action you could select manually from the Battle menu, for instance, Attack, a spell, a technique, or an item.

-Click Triangle to call up the big-big menu, then select the Gambit submenu at left.
+Click Triangle to call up the big-big menu, then select the Gambit submenu on the left.
 L1 and R1 (the top trigger buttons) let you swap between party members.
 X lets you toggle a gambit's three options: individual gambit on/off (do this after the other two are set), target, result.

 Action can be any action your character has the ability to do: attack, heal, steal, cast a spell, etc.

 There are TONS of Gambits, and I'm still learning the system.
-There's a Gambit Strategy Guide on GameFAQ that you may wish to consult.
+Therefore, it may be wise to consult this Gambit Strategy Guide on GameFAQ as well.

-I figured out Gambits fairly easily through trial and error, but here I'll tell you what I've learned and how I apply it.
+I figured out Gambits fairly easily through trial and error, but here I'll tell you what I've learned.